 Apart from using post office, the following might be also helpful for fast delivery:

 There are two separate police forces in the Czech Republic: the Police of the Czech Republic – PCR – e.g. its national police force (Policie České republiky), and municipal police forces (Městská policie).
-They can be distinguished by their uniforms; the PCR wear grey trousers with blue jackets and the municipal police wear black uniforms.
+They can be distinguished by their uniforms; the PCR wear grey trousers with blue shirts and the municipal police wear black uniforms.
 The PCR deal with such areas as criminal and traffic offenses (thefts, burglaries, homicides, as well as car accidents, fines and so on).
 The municipal police have limited powers to maintain law and order within the bounds of their municipality.
-The most likely contact with them is when you park your car in an inappropriate place.

 Regional Development Agency of South Moravia